 IT IS THE WRONG APPROACH TOWARDS BUSINESS.

-I posted over 280 jobs in that year for the one controller discussed above.
+I posted over 280 jobs in that year for the one restoration contractor I was the controller with discussed above.
 About 140 of them were water jobs totaling less than $1.7M in revenue.
 The margins from them exceeded 27%.
 I posted about 40 fire related jobs which averaged margins around 4%.
 It was blatantly obvious that fire jobs could not cover their respective share of overhead (front and back office costs).

 The key is the mix.
 Rule number one: STAY AWAY FROM FIRE JOBS.
-Fire based jobs require an extended learning curve to learn how to achieve margins of 27% or higher.
+Fire based jobs require an extended learning curve to acquire knowledge with how to achieve margins of 27% or higher.
 If you want to do fire jobs, keep them at a minimum and be selective.
 Ensure estimates are detailed and cover all aspects of the work.

-Rule nubmer two: GEAR THE COMPANY TOWARDS EMERGENCY SERVICES and away from restoration services.
+Rule number two: GEAR THE COMPANY TOWARDS EMERGENCY SERVICES and away from restoration services.
 Emergency services are by far more lucrative and profitable than restoration work.
 The problem is that it is rare to have a consistent flow of work.
-Catastrophes such as storms, hurricanes and flooding do have a year round pattern.
-Nature isn’t like that.
+Catastrophes such as storms, hurricanes and flooding do have an annual pattern.
+Thus, it isn’t continuous work.
 However, if the company staffs properly and learns how to use part timers, the company can be quite profitable on a year to year basis.
 Naturally, you are not going to have revenues in the multi millions of dollars per year, but your profits will be greater than 20%.